Plan your journey from the main road and rail network using Omio, it makes getting to Blackpool a breeze!

 The Tramway is one of the oldest in existence and opened in September 1885.
 It runs from Squires Gate where Blackpool meets St Annes in the borough of Fylde, through Cleveleys and on to Fleetwood which are in the borough of Wyre.
 The daily commute is now carried out by a brand new fleet of smooth, purple and white, Bombardier Flexity trams.

-There’s a choice of the modern, smooth trams or the old style Heritage Trams.
-They operate from separate Heritage Tram stops using a different timetable.
+There’s a choice of the modern, smooth trams (above).
+The old style Heritage Trams operate from separate stops using a different timetable.